“I’M THE SPIRITUALLY MATURE ONE, I HAVE TO LEAD”

 - I also need to keep in mind how small and impotent I am and how huge, majestic, powerful, sovereign, all-knowing, wise, loving, merciful, holy, just, and forgiving God is.

 SELF EVALUATION TIME

 Whew!
 This stuff is ugly.
 I don’t really enjoy this part, but unless we open up our own souls and allow God’s Word to shine in there to the darkest corners, we can’t move on to the great stuff.
 This is where we learn to “die to self” and live for Christ.
 I would like for you to consider some things and whether or not these may be possibilities in your heart and in your marriage as we think about the issue of your husband’s leadership in your home.
 We are only going to look at ourselves as wives in this exercise and how we may be contributing to the success or failure of our husband’s leadership in our marriages.
 Please stop and pray and ask God to give you insight and wisdom into your own heart and life, as well as conviction wherever it is needed from His perspective.
-Please meditate and pray about how many of the following may apply to you and your marriage – many applied in mine, but not all – (if you are dealing with an active addict, someone chronically unfaithful, a hardened criminal, or someone with an uncontrolled mental health disorder – please get godly, experienced help ASAP!
+Please meditate and pray about how many of the following may apply to you and your marriage – many applied in mine, but not all – (if you are dealing with an active addict, someone chronically unfaithful, a hardened criminal, someone with severe spiritual issues, or someone with an uncontrolled mental health disorder – please get godly, experienced help ASAP!
 Following a husband in these cases could be very dangerous.
 Safety for you and your children is the priority if you are in a physically abusive situation!!):

 - If I ask my husband to make a decision, and he doesn’t give me a “real” answer within 5-30 minutes, I get angry.